wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-7.&emsp;God has kept your Kingdom for you, but He [God] cannot share His [God’s] joy with you until you know it [God’s-joy] with your whole mind.
+7. God has kept your Kingdom for you, but He [God] cannot share His [God’s] joy with you until you know it [God’s-joy] with your whole mind.
 <sup>2</sup>Revelation is not enough, because it [revelation] is only communication <em>from</em> God.
 <sup>3</sup>God does not need revelation returned to Him [Gpd], which would clearly be impossible, but He [God] does want it [revelation] brought to others.
 <sup>4</sup>This [bringing revelation to others] cannot be done with the actual revelation; its [the-actual-revelation’s] content cannot be expressed, because it [the-actual-revelation] is intensely personal to the mind that receives it [the revelation].